AdityaVanaparthi/AdityaVanaparthi/README.md

 ## 💼 About Me

-- 🔧 Skilled in Python, Core Java (Spring Boot), HTML/CSS, JavaScript, and MySQL
+- 🔧 Skilled in Python, Core Java (Spring Boot), HTML/CSS, MongoDB, and MySQL
 - 🤖 Experienced with frameworks like **Django**, **Spring Boot**, **Streamlit**, and **TensorFlow**
 - 📊 Developed sentiment analysis dashboards and intelligent coupon systems using **NLP**, **RNNs**, and **recommendation systems**
 - 🧠 Always learning — Completed virtual internship with **Tata & Forage** focused on **data visualization for business insights**